hugo-ballester/quick-update/README.md

 Keep track of your work in a simple text file, generate reports from it (last week, currently open, etc.)

 Some nice features:
-  * arbitrary number of tasks hierarchical levels
+  * arbitrary number of tasks/projects/subprojects hierarchical levels
   * quickly write updates of hierarchical tasks, easily including hyperlinks
   * report completed and open tasks, report elapsed time since beginning of a task
   * reports automatically copy its content to the clipboard in MarkDown format